 Trace the outline of the template on the wrong side of the fabric accordingly.

-Mark the top edge of the back pocket on the right side of the purse body.
+Mark the top edge of the back pocket on the right side of the pouch body.

-With right side facing each other, place the zipper pocket on the purse body, with zipper at the bottom.
 Align the zipper edge just slightly below the traced line that you just did.
-With zipper presser foot, double topstitch with 1/4″ apart to attach the other side of the zipper on the purse body. (the yellow lines as shown in the picture)
+With zipper presser foot, double topstitch with 1/4″ apart to attach the other side of the zipper on the pouch body. (the yellow lines as shown in the picture)

-Fold down the pocket.
-Align and pin to both pieces together.
+Fold-down the pocket.
+Align and pin both pieces together.

-Place batting on the table, followed by a purse body fabric, then the pocket piece that you have just done, both fabric pieces are right side facing each other.
-Pin all these 3 pieces (batting and 2 purse fabrics).
-Sew around and leave an opening at the bottom of the purse.
+Place batting on the table, followed by a pouch body fabric, then the pocket piece that you have just done, both fabric pieces are right side facing each other.
+Pin all these 3 pieces (batting and 2 pouch fabrics).
+Sew around and leave an opening at the bottom of the pouch.